 \subsection{Forces}

-We find that increasing $\zeta$ increases the power to maintain SPS (figure \ref{fig:forces}a) despite the strong two-dimensionality of the flow structures which are normally associated with efficient power transfer as no energy is lost to three-dimensional effects.
+We find that increasing $\zeta$ increases the power to maintain self-propelled swimming (figure \ref{fig:forces}a) despite the strong two-dimensionality of the flow structures which are normally associated with efficient power transfer \citep{Zurman-Nasution2020} as no energy is lost to three-dimensional effects.
 This means low $\zeta$ corresponding to the longer wavelength roughness and associated three-dimensional flow structures are more efficient.

-Figure \ref{eq: forces}b show that as $\zeta$ increases, as does $RMS(C_L)$.
+Figure \ref{fig:forces}b show that as $\zeta$ increases, as does $RMS(C_L)$.
 This signals ineffective swimming as the side forces are balanced by the mass $\times$ acceleration of the body's motion so larger side forces on an equally massive body cause the body to accelerate side to side more, decreasing the smoothness.
-Similarly, increasing $\zeta$ also increases $RMS(C_T)$ (figure \ref{eq: forces}d) leading to more of a surging motion, further decreasing the smoothness of the swimming.
+Similarly, increasing $\zeta$ also increases $RMS(C_T)$ (figure \ref{fig:forces}d) leading to more of a surging motion, further decreasing the smoothness of the swimming.
 These signs of ineffective swimming are reflected in the stated increase in $\overline{C_P}$.

 To decouple the roughness and wave speed effects, we run a smooth simulation with the same kinematics properties as each rough case.
-The smooth kinematic counterpart gives a base flow to compare against the rough simulations, and the cycled average power and forces are shown in Figure \ref{fig:forces}.
+This smooth kinematic counterpart gives a base flow to compare against the rough simulations, and the cycled average power and forces are shown in Figure \ref{fig:forces}.
 Figure \ref{fig:forces}c illustrates that increasing $\zeta$ for the smooth case increases $\overline{C_T}$, making the smooth-plate counterparts slightly thrust producing.
-However, the $\overline{C_T}$ produced by the smooth plate is small enough that the flow regime doesn't change significantly, making them directly comparable to the rough Self-Propelled Swimming cases.
-The power $\overline{C_P}$ is reduced by adding roughness to the surface of the plate, Figure \ref{fig:forces}a, for the shorter wavelength roughnesses tested.
+The power, $\overline{C_P}$ is reduced by adding roughness to the surface of the plate, Figure \ref{fig:forces}a, for the shorter wavelength roughness tested.
 Shorter wavelength roughness also reduces $RMS(C_L)$ (figure \ref{fig:forces}b) and $RMS(C_T)$ (figure \ref{fig:forces}d), making the swimming more effective compared to a smooth, kinematic counterpart.